rails/rails/guides/source/active_support_core_extensions.md

 # => Thu, 01 Apr 2010 00:00:00 +0000
 ```

-WARNING: Since +DateTime+ is not DST-aware you can end up in a non-existing point in time with no warning or error telling you so.
+WARNING: Since `DateTime` is not DST-aware you can end up in a non-existing point in time with no warning or error telling you so.

 #### Changing Components

-The method +change+ allows you to get a new datetime which is the same as the receiver except for the given options, which may include +:year+, +:month+, +:day+, +:hour+, +:min+, +:sec+, +:offset+, +:start+:
+The method `change` allows you to get a new datetime which is the same as the receiver except for the given options, which may include `:year`, `:month`, `:day`, `:hour`, `:min`, `:sec`, `:offset`, `:start`:

 ```ruby
 now = DateTime.current